 To help improve brittle nails and nail splitting and peeling:

 - Reduce how often you wet and dry your nails.

 - Wear plastic or rubber gloves over thin cotton gloves while doing all housework, including food preparation.

-- Keep the nails trimmed short to reduce worsening of nail splitting.
+- Keep the nails trimmed short.

 - Nail-hardening agents containing formaldehyde may increase nail strength, but they should be used cautiously, as they can cause brittleness and other nail problems.
 Apply these hardeners only to the free edge (growing end) of the nail.